fashioncj/MyBlog/README.md

-# MyBlog
+# Fashioncj Tell You
-md file for my Blog, Please visit https://blog.chenjia.me
+there is .md file for my Blog, please visit https://blog.chenjia.me